AdobeDocs/platform-learn.en/help/tutorial-comprehensive-technical/modules/module18/ex6.md

 ## Exercise 18.6.1 - Start Azure Event Hub trigger

 To show the payload send by Adobe Experience Platform Real-time CDP to our Azure Event Hub upon segment qualification, we need to start our simple Azure Event Hub trigger function.
 This function will simple "dump" the payload to the console in Visual Studio Code.
-Buttt remember this function can be extended in any way to interface with all sorts of environments using dedicated API's and protocols.
+But remember this function can be extended in any way to interface with all sorts of environments using dedicated API's and protocols.

 ### Launch Visual Studio Code and start project

 Refer to [Exercise 3 - Create Azure Project](exercises/3-create-azure-project.md) to start Visual Code Studio, logon to Azure and start your function:

-* Exercise 18.3.2 - Open Visual Studio Code and Logon to Azure
+- Exercise 18.3.2 - Open Visual Studio Code and Logon to Azure
-* Exercise 18.3.4 - Run Azure Project
+- Exercise 18.3.4 - Run Azure Project

 To stop/restart your Azure function in Visual Studio Code:

-* Exercise 18.3.5 - Stop Azure Project
+- Exercise 18.3.5 - Stop Azure Project
-* Exercise 18.3.4 - Run Azure Project
+- Exercise 18.3.4 - Run Azure Project

 Your Visual Studio Code's "Terminal" should mention: